ianabc/callysto-website/content/computational-thinking-tests/student-test/index.md

 ---
-title: Callysto Computational Thinking test student version
+title: Callysto Computational Thinking test (CCTt) student version
 description: The questions in this test are intended to measure students computational thinking skills and attitudes.
 date: 2024-03-28
 ---